junann-lim/breast-cancer-prediction-using-Python/README.md

 # Breast Cancer Classification

-In this project, 3 different datasets were used to train the machine learning models in the diagnosis and classification of breast cancer.
-The datasets are the Wisconsin Breast Cancer Diagnostic (WBCD), Wisconsin Breast Cancer Original (WBCO) and Breast Cancer Coimbra (BCC) datasets.
-The machine learning models that were built are the SVM models and ANN model.

-The machine learning models were first trained with the original datasets, then principle component analysis (PCA) and linear discriminant analysis (LDA) were applied to the datasets to reduced the dimensionality of the datasets.
-After that the machine learning models were trained with the PCA- and LDA-reduced datasets.
+In this study, the SVM and ANN machine learning models were developed to assist medical professionals in diagnosing and classifying breast cancer.
+Three datasets were used to train the machine learning models, which are the Wisconsin Breast Cancer Diagnostic, Wisconsin Breast Cancer Original, and Breast Cancer Coimbra datasets.
+The feature extraction techniques, PCA and LDA, were also applied to all the datasets to reduce the dimensionality of datasets.
+The machine learning models were then trained with the original datasets, and the dimensionality-reduced datasets.
+The datasets were also split into the training set and the test set, with an 80:20 ratio.
+This is to ensure that the model is not simply memorising the training data, but is actually learning to generalise to new data.
+This is crucial to prevent overfitting of the models.

+Based on the results obtained from this study, the SVM model with RBF kernel demonstrated the best performance as compared to all the other SVM and ANN models.
+This conclusion was made as in general, the SVM model with RBF kernel outperformed all the other models, including the ANN model for every dataset.
+Besides, the SVM model with RBF kernel also showed its versatility as it performs well, in general, using different breast cancer datasets with different dimensionality.
+Besides, it can also be concluded that applying feature extraction methods to reduce the dimensionality of the datasets does not necessarily improve the performance of the machine learning models.